chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/FatFs/FatFs_RAMDisk/readme.txt

   - This application runs on STM32F429xx Devices.

-  - This application has been tested with STM32F429I-Discovery RevB board and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STM32F429I-Discovery RevC board and can be easily tailored to any other supported device and development board.